 Happily married now, I’m so grateful that the internet connected me to the love of my life.
 It took time, and I had my own ups and downs, but it was worth it in the end, for so many reasons.
 But, this post isn’t about me, or for me.
 It’s about YOU and for YOU.

-Online dating has been around for 20+ years, yet it’s still makes me anxious.
+Online dating has been around for 20+ years, yet it’s still makes people anxious.
 Or, they feel embarrassed and ashamed.
 There’s no reason to feel either way.

 Online dating is normal, it’s what people do now.
 It’s ‘new school’ vs. ‘old school.’
 It’s a wonderful way to meet someone!
 Ultimately, the experience is what you make of it.
 If you’re going to go into it expecting an unpleasant experience, then that’s probably what will exactly happen.
 If you go into it with an open mind, you might be pleasantly surprised how fun and exciting it can be.

-This post is for those of you who are wondering who else is out there.
-For those of you who might feel alone because most people in your immediate life aren’t single and still dating.
+New to online dating and wondering who else is out there?
+Some of you might feel alone because most people in your immediate life aren’t single and still dating.
 So, you’re not sure how to relate.

 This post is for those of you who do feel some apprehension and for those of you who don’t, it’s a reminder.
 I want to share with you who my clients are.
 I hear all the time about how there’s “no one good out there.”
 Well, I beg to differ.
 I write online dating profiles for amazing men and women every day.
 All people genuine in their search and their intentions.
 And, if there’s one, there’s one thousand.